aasim2390/Generative-AI/05 IBM RAG and Agents/02 LangChain/08 Output Parser.md

 * **Definition:** Returns the model output as a plain string.
 * **When to use:** If you just need text.
-* **StrOutputParser** : This is the simplest parser, as it just takes the string output from the language model and returns it as is.
-It's useful when you don't need to transform the output.
+* This is the simplest parser, as it just takes the string output from the language model and returns it as is.
+* It's useful when you don't need to transform the output.

 * **Example:**